Singing Voice Data Scaling-up: An Introduction to ACE-Opencpop and ACE-KiSing: Experiments

-To assess the efficacy of the corpora, we explore their application in transfer learning contexts.
-Specifically, we fine-tune pre-trained SVS systems of the corpora for other SVS benchmarks, with different model architectures detailed in Section~\ref{ssec: experiment model}.
-This process demonstrates the practical utility of the corpora.

-In the ACE-Opencpop transfer learning experiments, we adapt the aforementioned four pre-trained systems to assess whether ACE-Opencpop can effectively complement other SVS corpora.
-Our evaluation covers two scenarios: an in-domain scenario utilizing Opencpop, and an out-domain scenario employing Kiritan.\footnote{There is a significant domain mismatch between ACE-Opencpop, which focuses on Mandarin Pop songs, and Kiritan, primarily associated with Japanese Animation songs.} For a comprehensive comparison, we also examine SVS systems trained solely on the original databases using the same model architectures.

-In the context of KiSing-V2, we extend our evaluation to include only VISinger2, incorporating transfer learning.
-The pre-trained models include both original singing voices and augmented versions.
-Following the procedure outlined in \cite{shi2022muskits}, we fine-tune the model exclusively on the original voices.
-For a balanced evaluation, model trained solely on Kiki's original voices is also compared.

-\subsection{Evaluation Metrics}
+\subsection{Evaluation metrics}

-We perform both objective and subjective evaluations on the synthesized samples.
-In the objective evaluation, we employ mean cepstral distortion (MCD), semitone accuracy (S. Acc.), and logarithmic F0 root mean square error (F0 RMSE) as metrics.
-These metrics align with the standards set in previous studies \cite{shi2022muskits, guo2022singaug, wu2023phoneix, wu2023systematic}.
-For the subjective evaluation, we conduct a Mean Opinion Score (MOS) test.
-To obtain the MOS, we randomly select 30 synthesized samples from each system.
-These samples are then assessed by 30 subjects using a 5-point scale, ranging from 1 (unreasonable singing) to 5 (natural singing comparable to human performance).
+In our study, we conduct both objective and subjective evaluations on the synthesized singing voice samples.
+For the objective assessment, we utilize Mel cepstral distortion (MCD), semitone accuracy (S. Acc.), and logarithmic F0 root mean square error (F0 RMSE) as our metrics, consistent with the standards in previous research \cite{shi2022muskits, guo2022singaug, wu2023phoneix, wu2023systematic}.
+Given that the two SVS models employed have different output sampling rates, we resample all generated singing voices to 24kHz for the above metrics calculation to ensure a fair comparison.
+For direct SVS experiments, which support multi-singer synthesis, we introduce an additional objective metric, speaker embedding cosine similarity (SECS), using a pre-trained Rawnet3-based speaker embedding extractor \cite{jung20c_interspeech} provided by ESPnet-SPK \cite{jung2024espnet}.

+In the subjective evaluation, we conduct a Mean Opinion Score (MOS) test to evaluate the perceptual quality of the synthesized voices.
+We randomly select 30 synthesized samples from each system for this test.
+These samples are then evaluated by 30 listeners using a 5-point scale, where 1 indicates ``unreasonable singing" and 5 signifies ``natural singing comparable to human performance".
+For all the experiments, we include ground truth (G.T.)
+MOS for comparison.
+In Direct SVS, the G.T. from our corpora (ACE-Opencpop and ACE-KiSing) is labeled as G.T.\textsuperscript{\#}.
+Additionally, for reference, we provide MOS results for the source audios from the original Opencpop and KiSing databases.

-\subsection{Results and Discussion}
+\subsection{Results and discussion}

+\textbf{Direct SVS}: The results displayed in Tables~\ref{tab:direct-opencpop} and~\ref{tab:direct-kising} highlight the performance of direct SVS using the two corpora.
+We observe noticeable differences in MOS between the proposed ACE-Opencpop and original Opencpop, while the prior still have a relatively-high MOS of 4.35.
+Meanwhile, we do not find a significant gap in MOS between ACE-KiSing and KiSing.
+As we compare the proposed copora with Xiaoice and VISinger2 (see Tables~\ref{tab:direct-opencpop} and~\ref{tab:direct-kising}) there is a significant disparity in the subjective score, suggesting the high quality of the two corpora.
+This finding indicates that ACE-Opencpop and ACE-KiSing can serve as valuable benchmarks for evaluating existing and future large-scale multi-singer SVS systems.